Introduction

 Complete Example

-Here’s a complete working example that demonstrates digital signature verification:
+Here’s a complete working example that demonstrates digital signature verification with better error handling and logging (because production code should be robust):

 using System;